November 26, 2019

 Open your project in Visual Studio.
 Your compile and link settings should use the

 GSTREAMER_1_0_ROOT_X86_64 environment variable to ensure you are linking to the gst-build version of GStreamer

-To set breakpoints in GStreamer, open the file from the appropriate sub-project inside
+To set Visual Studio breakpoints in GStreamer, open a file from the appropriate sub-project inside

 GST_SRC_BUILD_PATH and set the breakpoint